AnsibleShipyard/ansible-mesos/README.md

 which produces ```zookeeper1:2181,zookeeper2:2181,zookeeper3:2181```.
 This gets merged into the mesos_zookeeper_masters uri.

 You may also want to specify a ```mesos_quorum``` value of ```n/2 + 1```, where n is the number of nodes, as Mesos uses a ```replicated_log``` by default.

+### Docker Support

+Docker is only required on slave nodes and is not installed by default.
+To use docker with Mesos ensure that docker is installed on slave nodes.
+You can then set ```mesos_containerizers: "docker,mesos"``` for slave nodes.

 See the ```vars/main.yml``` file for specific role settings and [the Mesos configuration page for Mesos settings](http://mesos.apache.org/documentation/latest/configuration/).